-- Structure Scan 3D view
+- Structure Scan / Total Scan 3D view

-- · Autopilot module
+- Autopilot module

 - 3G or 4G Radar module

 - NAIS 500/ NSPL 500 AIS module with combo antenna

-- Upgraded Simrad unit (NSS12, NSS) or Go12)
+- Additional Go 9 unit (navigator screen)

 - OP 50 remote control for Simrad unit

-The depth and water temperature transducer/sensor, as well as Structure Scan transducer, are mounted on the transom in bottom recess (refer the figure given below).
-Be careful not to damage it when the boat is lifted or winched to a trailer or cradle, or at very shallow waters
+Any optional Simrad modules are mounted below the helm and connected to the Simrad main display.
+Antennas are mounted at the top of the Targa mast.
+The depth and water temperature transducer/sensor, as well as Structure Scan/Total Scan transducer, are mounted on the transom in bottom recess (see figure, the exact location is subject to options).
+Be careful to not damage it when the boat is lifted or winched to a trailer or cradle, or at very shallow waters.

-- Structure scan - 2.
-Standard transducer/sensor
+- 1. Structure scan - Transducer/sensor

-Due to the advanced technology of the Multifunction display, we refer to the OEM manual.
-Your Anytec dealer can also assist you if needed, as a great deal, customization of the functions is possible.
+Due to the advanced technology of the Simrad system and options, we refer to the OEM manual.
+Your Anytec dealer can also assist you if needed, as a great deal customisation of the functions is possible.

-For complete instructions on operation and maintenance, we refer to the separate OEM owner's manual that was developed specifically for this equipment.
+For complete instructions on operation and maintenance, we refer to the separate OEM owner's manual that is developed specifically for this equipment.
 It is provided with the Anytec document bag.